mbakhoff/htmlbasic6/readme.md

 Next, add the model class as the request handler parameter.
 For example, when you add `Person` as the request handler parameter, Spring will create a new `Person` object when a request arrives and sets all person's fields that it can find from the submitted form.
 Annotate the parameter with `@Valid` to enable validation.
-Note that the form input names must follow the naming scheme *modelClassName.fieldName* (see the SampleItem class and the sample html templates).
 Finally, add the `BindingResult` parameter to the request handler.
-The `BindingResult` parameter must be right after the model class parameter!
 This object allows you to inspect the validation results.

+Some requirements:
+* the class must have a default constructor
+* the class must have getters and setters for all the fields that are submitted from the form.
+* the form input names must follow the naming scheme *modelClassName.fieldName* (see the SampleItem class and the sample html templates). for example, the `age` field from class `app.model.Person` should use `person.age` as the input name.
+* The `BindingResult` parameter must be placed right after the model class parameter in the request handler.

 All the validation results are also accessible in the Thymeleaf templates.
 Thymeleaf has a [pretty decent documentation](http://www.thymeleaf.org/doc/tutorials/3.0/thymeleafspring.html#validation-and-error-messages) about that.